moltenless/Sudoku/README.md

-# 🧠🔢 Sudoku - Logic Puzzle Game 🔢
+# 🧠🔢 Sudoku - Logic Puzzle Game 🔢 (Screenshots are below)

 **Sharpen your logic and calculation skills with a visually-captivating, modern UI.**
 Sudoku brings the timeless number puzzle to life with multiple difficulty levels, smart hints, and progress tracking — all wrapped in a smooth desktop experience.